chasrmartin/Fisheries/docs/gettingStartedSidebar.md

 The first _released_ version is 1.0.0.
 The major version changes when changes are made that are backward-incompatible; we can't be backward incompatible to something that doesn't exist, so with start with a major version of `0`.
 It doesn't have any features at all, so the minor version is `0`.
 And there are no patch numbers, so the patch number is `0`.

 > __Warning__: I asked three people and got _n_ > 3 opinions on this.
-So I'm picking one I think makes sense, and your milage may vary.
+So I'm picking one I think makes sense, and your mileage may vary.

 We've now got a basic package setup for Node, and we're ready to prepare the first commit for git.
 This (at last) is really easy.